 2. Killing Floor 2

-Instead of going through a set of levels, you and other characters team up to explore and defend yourselves from hordes of increasingly harder enemies in one scenario at a time.
-A strange lab surrounded by snow, a virtual depiction of Paris, you name it.
+Instead of going through a set of levels, you and other characters team up to explore and defend yourselves from hordes of increasingly harder enemies in one scenario at a time, from strange labs surrounded by snow to a virtual depiction of Paris.
 If you manage to survive a wave, you’ll get a time window in which you can purchase new weapons and replenish your supplies.

 There are multiple difficulty options to tackle, as well as several classes to choose from, all of which level up and have their own skill trees to experiment with.
 If you’re looking for a game that will have you and your usual multiplayer group hooked for a while, this is one of the best options out there.